 Er… absolutely not!
 Much of the lake’s boundary is a nature reserve and you can’t get close to the water.
 Again … OK, fine.
 Nature is good, we love nature, even if we can’t touch it – in fact it’s best if we don’t touch it.

 Right, we can’t go in it or stop next to it.
-We’ll just have to walk or cycle round it while enjoying views across it, in the same way as you can at the extraordinarily pricey Bewl Water, an even larger reservoir not that far away.
+We’ll just have to walk or cycle round it while enjoying views across it, in the same way as you can at Bewl Water, an even larger reservoir not that far away.
 I suspect you may by now have worked out the format of this post and are anticipating me writing “Sorry, but you can’t walk round it”.

 Sorry, but you can’t walk round it.
 I did try a couple of times with no real luck.
 Although there is a nice walk nearby that goes to Bore Place organic farm and takes in some nice little meadows and woods.
 You can even glimpse the reservoir if you crane your neck.